mwelzl/draft-iccrg-pacing/draft-irtf-iccrg-pacing.md

 ## More likely to saturate a bottleneck {#losstypes}

-We can distinguish between two reasons for packet losses that are due to congestion at a bottleneck with a DropTail (FIFO) queue:
+Two reasons for packet losses that are due to congestion at a bottleneck with a DropTail (FIFO) queue can be distinguished:

 1. A flight of N packets arrives.
 The amount of data in this flight exceeds the amount of data that can be transmitted by the bottleneck during the flight's arrival plus the queue length, i.e. some data do not fit into the queue.
 2. The bottleneck is fully saturated.
 The queue is full, and packets drain from it more slowly than new packets arrive.

 The second type of loss matches the typical expectation of a congestion control algorithm: the cwnd value when loss happens is indicative of the bottleneck being fully saturated.
 When the first type of loss happens, however, a sender's cwnd can be much smaller than the Bandwidth-Delay Product (BDP) of the path (the amount of data that can be in flight, ignoring the queue).
-In the absence of other traffic, the probability for the first type of loss to happen depends on the queue length and the ratio between the departure and the arrival rate during the flight's arrival.
+In the absence of other traffic, the probability for the first type of loss depends on the queue length and the ratio between the departure and the arrival rate during the flight's arrival.
 By introducing time gaps between the packets of a burst, this ratio is increased, i.e. the difference between the departure and the arrival rate becomes smaller, and the second type of loss is more likely.

 For example, consider a network path with a bottleneck capacity of 50 Mbit/s, a queue length of 15000 bytes (or 10 packets of size 1500 bytes) and an RTT of 30 ms. Assume that all packets emitted by the sender have a size of 1500 bytes.
 Then, the BDP equals 125 packets.
 The bottleneck of this network path is fully saturated when a (BDP + queue length) amount of bytes are in flight: 135 packets.